+This equation represents an empirical relationship between particle flux from traps and particle size measured by UVP.
 Applying this fit to the UVP data resulted in a UVP predicted flux profile that broadly fit the expected trap observed flux profiles (Figure 3).